There are about 63 different species of kangaroos.

 - They eat only plants, mainly grass and constantly are eating every waking moment.

-- Teeth and jaws are designed to ma
+- Teeth and jaws are designed to make them eating machines.

 - They have replacement teeth – when their molars wear out, the molars in the back slide forward into space.
 They produce about 16 molars during their life time.